karttur/okavango/_posts/2019/2019-07-15-oka-landsat.markdown

 ## Resources

-[**Natural color ("pleasing") composite over the Okavango Swamps**](https://github.com/karttur/okavango/tree/gh-pages/docs/pleasing).
+[GitHub folder with Natural color ("pleasing") Landsat composite over the Okavango Swamps](https://github.com/karttur/okavango/tree/gh-pages/docs/pleasing).
 The image is a zipped GeoTiff at 28.5 m spatial resolution and projected to UTM 34 south (EPSG:32734).
 It is in byte format and created from a dithered red-green-blue (RGB) composite that in turn was constructed using a Brovey transformation and the four Landsat TM scenes listed above.